IDT-ITI/Text-XAI-Video-Summaries/README.md

 ## Data
 <div align="justify">

 The videos of the SumMe and TVSum datasets are available [here](https://zenodo.org/records/4884870).
 These videos have to be placed into the `SumMe` and `TVSum` directories of the [data](data) folder.
-Then they have to be renamed according to the used naming format, using the provided [rename_videos.py](rename_videos.py) script.
+Following, they have to be renamed according to the utilized naming format, using the provided [rename_videos.py](rename_videos.py) script.

 The extracted deep features for the SumMe and TVSum videos are already available into the aforementioned directories.
 In case there is a need to extract these deep features from scratch (and store them into h5 files), please run the [feature_extraction.py](features/feature_extraction.py) script.
 Otherwise, an h5 file will be produced automatically for each video and stored into the relevant directory of the [data](data) folder.